FMMT666/launchpad.py/README.md

     pip 9.0.1 from /usr/lib/python2.7/dist-packages (python 2.7)

-For explicitly installing this in an Python 3 environment, use
+For explicitly installing this in a Python 3 environment, use

     pip3 install launchpad_py